Political Science degree

 Investigate a wide range of topics, or dive deep with a specialization in International Relations.
 Either way, you’ll hone your analytical, writing, critical thinking, and research skills in a mix of lectures, seminars, and workshops.

-You’ll also get an insiders’ perspective, studying with top scholars involved in current international policy debates.
+You’ll also get an insiders’ perspective, studying with top scholars involved in international policy debates.
 Gain an understanding of comparative politics, international relations, social sciences, and political theory.

 Graduate ready to make a difference.
 Now more than ever, the world needs savvy movers and shakers equipped to respond to current events.